BELL MUSIC DART ASSOCIATION

 5. IT IS THE CAPTAIN'S RESPONSIBILITY TO SEE THAT TEAM MEMBERS CONDUCT THEMSELVES PROPERLY AND FOLLOWS THE RULES OF GOOD SPORTSMANSHIP.

-Bell Music’s $16, 000+ Players Tournament is open to all Bell Music players with at least 105 games played during the season.
-(The eligibility dates for games for the 2020 tournament are June 1, 2019 – April 1, 2020.
-Playoff games do not count.)
-The 2020 Players Tournament will be held Sunday, May 17, 2020 at the Tangier in Akron, Ohio.
-Players are divided into 6 divisions based on your player ranking.
+The 2023 Bell Music $16,000+ Players Tournament will be held Saturday, May 20, 2023 at the Annunciation Greek Churh in Akron and is open to all Bell Music players with at least 120 games played during the qualifying dates.
+The qualifying dates for the 2023 tournament are June 1, 2022 – April 30, 2023.
+(Playoff games do not count.)
+Players who played at least 120 games in the Masters Doubles have the option of playing in the Masters Singles or in the division they get ranked.
+The tournament is divided into 6 divisions based on your player ranking.
 More information and details will be available closer to the tournament date.
 If you have any questions, call Bell Music at (330) 253-9171.

 GOOD LUCK!
 GOOD DARTS!
 GOOD SPORTSMANSHIP!

 Fax #: (330) 376-6337